New CPSC law affects helmets

 Ban on Childrens Products Containing Lead

 The Act bans lead in children's products.
-No product intended for children up to age 12--including toddler helmets and probably youth helmets as well--can contain more than 600 parts per million total lead content by weight for any part of the product.
-That limit was revised down to 300 ppm on August 14, 2009, and after two more years will possibly be lowered to 100 ppm or lower.
-CPSC published the Final Rule on lead on March 11, 2009.
-Since then it has granted manufacturers a delay in the requirement for third party testing, but they still have to comply with the lead limits.
+No product intended for children up to age 12--including toddler helmets and probably youth helmets as well--can contain more than 100 parts per million total lead content by weight for any part of the product.
+The rules have other provisions, and CPSC has a page up on on lead content in children's products.

 Lower Lead Paint Limit